atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/make-a-refund.md

     Travel has been completed by the passenger

     Refund not yet received from the airline.
 Please try again later.
+*   **refundReason string **Optional

+    0: Involuntary

+    1: Voluntary

+    2: Tax refund after departure for non-refundable tickets (Only available for limited airlines, please contact the account managers if you are interested in this option)
 {% endtab %}

 {% tab title="Samples" %}